lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON UPDATE NO ACTION
     );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.reparatie_aanvragen ( aanvraagnummer INT NOT NULL, tijdstip date NULL, prioriteit text NULL,
+CREATE TABLE IF NOT EXISTS reparatie_aanvragen ( aanvraagnummer INT NOT NULL, tijdstip date NULL, prioriteit text NULL,